The Escape Artist grew up in rural England (East Anglia) in the 1970s in a village where the British class system was alive and well.

 When you’re just getting started in your career, an aristocratic sense of entitlement is a disaster.
 Better to start with middle class diligence.
 But later on, you need to cultivate your inner aristocrat.

 A nice middle class boy like The Escape Artist had to abandon some conditioning to free himself from The Prison Camp.
 When I quit, I had to accept the idea of living off wealth generated from capital rather than from my own labour each day.
-Personally, I didn’t have a problem with this…but I know from my coaching that some struggle with this mental adjustment, at least at first.
+I didn’t have much problem with this…but I know from my coaching that some struggle with this mental adjustment, at least at first.

 Pursuing financial independence boils down to selecting the right class mentality for each element.
 So you combine earning like a middle class person whilst spending like a working class person and investing like an upper class person…either in shares (think Warren Buffett) or property (think The Duke of Westminster).